deadsnakes/python3.3/Doc/library/random.rst

    To choose a sample from a range of integers, use an :func:`range` object as an argument.
 This is especially fast and space efficient for sampling from a large
    population:  ``sample(range(10000000), 60)``.

+   If the sample size is larger than the population size, a :exc:`ValueError` is raised.

 The following functions generate specific real-valued distributions.
 Function parameters are named after the corresponding variables in the distribution's